cjtu/spirl/_build/03_python/04/00_functions.md

-Methods are very useful when performing the same task on objects of the same class.
-This type of program is called **Object Oriented Programming**.
-We won't be getting into this for now, but if you would like to learn more about how to make your own classes there are lots of great tutorials out there, I like [this one](https://realpython.com/python3-object-oriented-programming/).

 # Functions
-Like methods, functions bundle code into repeatable and easily callable code blocks, but they are independent of a specific class.
+Functions are like methods but are independent of a specific class.
 Any objects that they act on must be passed in as arguments.
 Let's break down the anatomy of a function.

 ```Python
 def funcname(arg1, arg2):